karmatr0n/karmatr0n.github.io/_posts/2023-06-06-async-domain_resolver.md

 ---

 In this post I will show you a Rust application to resolve domains asynchronously using DNS queries with the A and AAAA DNS record types to identify if the domain is resolving or not.
+This can be useful to identify if an domain is available, and to enumerate domains or subdomains via brute forcing.

 This also can be performed with tools like [massdns](https://github.com/blechschmidt/massdns) or bash scripts using the dig or host commands, but I wanted to learn how to do a basic version of those tools